onejgordon/kindle-clippings-to-gdrive/README.md

 # Kindle Notes to GDrive

-A Python script to load notes/highlights from a Kindle (connected via USB) and save to a Google Sheet.
+A Python script to load clippings/notes/highlights from a Kindle (connected via USB) and save to a Google Sheet.

+While https://kindle.amazon.com/your_highlights works well for purchased books, it doesn't include highlights/notes from PDFs and articles loaded onto the Kindle.
+Notes are saved as a .txt file on the device, but it's much more useful to collect them in a spreadsheet.
+This script makes it easy to automate this process.

 ## Requirements